MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 1. [Get the workspaces demo source code](https://github.com/MicrosoftEdge/Demos/tree/main/workspaces).

 1. Create a `app` directory on your desktop.
 Save copies of the `index.html`, `styles.css`, and `script.js` files from the demo source code to the `app` directory.
-For the rest of the tutorial, this directory is referred to as `~/Desktop/app`.
+For the rest of the tutorial, this directory is referred to as `~/Desktop/app`. <!-- Michael: I don't know the rationale behind using the ~/Desktop/app construct.   -->

 1. Install Node.js and npm.
 For more information, see [Install Node.js and Node Package Manager (npm)](/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/install#step-4-install-nodejs-and-node-package-manager-npm)